Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 A coat suitable for drizzle

-Thanks to the natural properties of wool and its tight weave, it is a good item for light winter rains.
+Thanks to the natural properties of wool, and its tight weave, it is a good piece to face light winter rains.

-And if it rains hard and the wool is really wet, it doesn't matter at all: the advantage of Loden wool.
+And if it rains hard and the wool gets really wet, it doesn't matter at all: the advantage of loden wool.

-As for Climashield, the insulation of this coat (see below), you could immerse it in a basin of water, it would be as good as new after drying.
+As for the Climashield, the insulation of this coat (see below), you could immerse it in a basin of water, it would be like new after drying.

-It is therefore not a raincoat, but a piece that is completely insensitive to humidity.
-It is not for nothing that it is used (and much appreciated) by the military in (very) cold and humid conditions .
+So it is not a raincoat, but a piece that is completely insensitive to humidity.
+It is not for nothing that it is used (and very appreciated) by the military in (very) cold and humid conditions .

 So really, be calm if the drizzle surprises you...